daha40/React-Native-Projects-Cli/TicTacToe_Game/README.md

 ## Congratulations! :tada:

-You've successfully run and modified your React Native App. :partying_face:
+You've successfully run and modified your React Native App.
 ### Now what?

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).